Mahesh-Pawar-02/Python-Assignment-15/README.md

-# Writing the provided README content to a README.md file

-readme_content = """
 # Wine Predictor

 This repository contains a machine learning application designed to classify wines based on their chemical properties using the K-Nearest Neighbors (KNN) algorithm.
 The dataset used for this project contains 13 features for wines grown in the same region in Italy, derived from three different cultivars.